 Sir Fred Schonell Drive and Coldridge Street black spot project - St Lucia

-Brisbane City Council is planning to upgrade the Sir Fred Schonell Drive and Coldridge Street intersection at St Lucia as part of the 2020-21 Australian Government's Black Spot Program.
+Brisbane City Council will soon commence its upgrade of the Sir Fred Schonell Drive and Coldridge Street intersection at St Lucia as part of the 2020-21 Australian Government's Black Spot Program.

 |Address||Sir Fred Schonell Drive and Coldridge Street, St Lucia|

 About the project

 The Sir Fred Schonell Drive and Coldridge Street intersection is one of four locations delivered by Council under the Australian Government’s Black Spot Program is part of the National Road Safety Strategy 2011-2020 which is framed by the guiding vision that no person should be killed or seriously injured on Australia’s roads.
 The program aims to improve road safety by implementing upgrade measures at each black spot location to reduce the risk of crashes.
 The intersection is one of four black spot project sites Council is upgrading as part of the 2020-21 Black Spot Program.

 Between June 2014 and May 2020 there have been 15 reported crashes at the intersection, resulting in eight hospitalisations, five requiring medical treatment and two minor injuries.
 The majority of accidents occurred as a result of motorists failing to give way when turning right via the filtered turn from Sir Fred Schonell Drive into Coldridge Street.